jordansissel/sysadvent/2012/20/article.md

 ## An Example Implementation

-Now that we can build firewall resources with puppet, this opens the doors for all kinds of interesting things.
+Now that we can build firewall resources with Puppet, this opens the doors for all kinds of interesting things.
 For example, say we want to open the firewall for all of our cloudy boxes so they could write some metrics directly to our graphite server.
 On all of your cloud boxes you might, for example, include